ReginaldBell/bellshell/README.md

 - `-std=c99`: C99 standard for modern C features
 - `-pthread`: POSIX threading support
 - `-I./include`: Include directory for headers
+-
+-  ## Threat Model & Limitations

+BellShell is designed for use in restricted environments where users should only be able to run a small, controlled set of commands.
+The primary security goals are:

+- **Reduce attack surface** by blocking execution of arbitrary binaries, subshells, and other dangerous commands.
+- **Limit privilege escalation paths** by detecting and restricting interaction with SUID/privileged binaries where possible.
+- **Improve auditability** by making user actions more predictable and easier to log or monitor.

+**Out of scope / limitations:**

+- BellShell does **not** replace a full OS hardening strategy (kernel hardening, mandatory access control, patch management, etc.).
+- It does **not** defend against kernel-level exploits, hardware attacks, or vulnerabilities in the underlying C runtime or system libraries.
+- Security guarantees depend on correct deployment (file permissions, user/group setup, and system configuration) and should be combined with other controls such as chroot/jails, containers, or VMs.

+BellShell is intended as a hardened, restricted interface in labs, training environments, and controlled systems—not as a standalone, complete security solution.

 ## Future Enhancements